-The many houseboats around Dal Lake seemed to be blissfully relaxing, allowing tourists to amicably enjoy the utopian state of Sriangar – a place which once stood with dignity and pride, and was only known for its beauty, or for being a ‘paradise on earth’, as locals still call it.
+The many houseboats around Dal Lake seemed to be blissfully relaxing, allowing tourists to amicably enjoy the utopian state of Srinagar – a place which once stood with dignity and pride, and was only known for its beauty, or for being a ‘paradise on earth’, as locals still call it.

-After more than two decades of cold war and raw politics, and with Indian army taking affairs in its hands, does the future of tourism in Kashmir and its capital Srinagar look bright?
+After more than two decades of the cold war and raw politics, and with the Indian army taking affairs in its hands, does the future of tourism in Kashmir and its capital Srinagar look bright?

 To me, at least, it doesn’t!

 Even if the town, at large, is declared safe, there’s always this fear and trepidation in your heart that suppresses the very tourist in you.

 My four-walled room was all dusty, as city buses chased each other on the nearby dusty roads.
 The mountains were close too, surrounding me from every direction, and creating a sense of suffocation.

-During one of the afternoons, I met a couple of young boys smoking cigarettes in a hidden corners of the famous Botanical garden.
+During one of the afternoons, I met a couple of young boys smoking cigarettes in a hidden corner of the famous Botanical garden.
 It was the time of Ramadan, of course, they didn’t want to be spotted.
 A few minutes of chat and a quick mention that I am a Hindu built a sudden assurance among them.
-They invited me to show the shrouded, little intense parts of Srinagar.
+They invited me to show the shrouded, little intense parts of the city.
 “It’s not safe for tourists to come here, especially those who are white,” claimed one of them, as we walked around a few untouched neighbourhoods, leaving me confused if I should be happy for having Asian roots.